 The first section of this page discusses the growth of international trade and transportation.
 The second section describes how EPA is working to reduce air pollution from international transportation.
 Click the links below to learn more about this issue.

 - Additional Resources

 The trade of goods among the world’s economies is not new.
-However, in recent years international trade has grown to unprecedented levels as a consequence of profound transformations in global patterns of manufacturing and related forms of economic activity.
+However, in recent decades international trade has grown to unprecedented levels as a consequence of profound transformations in global patterns of manufacturing and related forms of economic activity.
 This evolving interconnectedness of global economic activity is reflected in the increasing share of national Gross Domestic Product (GDP) that is based on international trade in merchandise, as shown below in data from the World Bank's World Development Indicators 2017 Database.

 |GDP, in billions of US$||Merch.Trade, % of GDP|

 In general, the demand for international transport services is driven by global population and economic growth and the consequent need to carry raw materials and intermediate and finished products between centers of production and consumption.

 The figure to the right illustrates both the close correlation and the evolving relationship among economic growth, industrial activity, merchandise trade and maritime cargo transport during the period 1975-2016.
 Several changes during this time are noteworthy, including: